 Sabine Waldeck is a journalism major and marketing minor at Emerson College.
-She currently works at The Berkeley Beacon as an opinion writer.
+She currently works at The Berkeley Beacon as the Deputy Opinion Editor.
 She is a journalist passionate about opinion and magazine writing.
 A driving factor of her love for journalism is that she can always report on the never-ending ongoings of the world.
 In the past she had an internship at Essential Homme magazine, writing 60 articles for them.
-Overall, Sabine has been published...
+Overall, Sabine has been...

 The craving for physical touch during a pandemic